-Here’s what’s happened and why I am blaming my laundry faux pas on ‘mum robot malfunction’.
+Here’s what’s happened and why I am blaming my laundry faux pas on ‘mum malfunction’.

 When I opened the door of my machine this morning, with just five minutes to spare to hang out the ‘washed’ load before starting work, I was met with a sight.
 A sight that that would make any overworked mum (and who isn’t?) shudder.

-All over my family’s clothes were these little, slimy jelly beads.
+Little, slimy jelly beads were all over my family’s clothes.
 Between pulling out my three-year-old’s favourite Paw Patrol hoodie and my husband’s stretched undies (which one of these days I will replace … when I have the time), I discovered the culprit:

 A disposable nappy.

 It had become so huge from absorbing all the water that it exploded!
 Little bits of whatever that ‘super absorbent’ chemical in the inner layer of nappies is, sprayed EVERYWHERE.
 And I mean everywhere.
 After picking out clothing item after clothing item, each coated in the slippery beads, I discovered my poor old my washing machine drum was slimier than wet play dough left out in the rain.
 Yuck.